 On the other hand, Kajabi’s starting price is steep and it won’t work for you if you just want to test waters or if you're on a tight budget.

-One of my clients moved his entire business to Kajabi in 2018.
+One of my clients moved his entire business to Kajabi last year.
 Before making the move, he would spend close to $300 every month on various software.

 - Teachable for course creation and delivery - $99/month